Pizza-wallet/pizza-wallet/README.md

 docker-compose -f docker-compose-dev.yml up --build
 ```

-### CI/CD

-We run our CI/CD environment with GitHub Actions

-The Workflow:

-- On Push:
-    - CodeQL Security Check
-- If successful:
-    - Build Docker Container
-- If successful:
-    - Run Tests

 ## Contribute

-We love builders!
-Here's how you can help:
+- We love builders!
+Here's how you can help.

+#### The Builder:
+- Contact `info@pizzawallet.io` to see where you can be the most useful.

+#### The Bug Fixer:
-- Bug fixer - Check github's [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues) to see what needs to be fixed.
+- Check github's [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues) to see what needs to be fixed.

-- The dev - Want to help build new features?
-Check our board on [ClickUp](https://sharing.clickup.com/36638099/b/h/7-36638099-2/26df81f54e08e7a) and start building!
+#### The Bug Hunter:
+- Found a bug?
+Either contact us at `info@pizzawallet.io` or create a new [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues).